 Part 6A — Miscellaneous

-[Heading inserted in Gazette 9 Jan 1996 p.
+[Heading inserted: Gazette 9 Jan 1996 p.
 54.]

 40A.
 Calculation of period of detention by reference to unpaid amount (s.
 65C(2))

 For the purposes of section 65C(2) of the Act, the period of detention in a detention order (expressed in days) is to be calculated by dividing the unpaid amount by $250 and rounding the result down to the nearest whole number.